Box Hill Hawks: ESFL (1936–1950)

-VFA years – 1951 to 1995
+VFA (1951–1995)

-The Box Hill Football Club made its debut in the VFA on Saturday 21 April 1951, at Preston.
-The team lost to Preston 7.9(51) to 16.14(110).
+The Box Hill Football Club made its debut in the VFA on Saturday 21 April 1951 at Preston City Oval.
+The team lost to Preston 7.9 (51) to 16.14 (110).
 Success did not come readily at first as the team largely based on its ESFL players and local juniors struggled to make the transition to senior football.
 The only premiership points gained during this first season were recorded in a drawn match against Williamstown at home in Round 13.

 Improvement was steady during the early VFA years and the appointment of former Richmond champion and 1948 Brownlow Medallist Bill Morris as playing coach for the 1952 season proved to be an excellent choice.
 Morris attracted quality footballers to Box Hill and inspired the team through his own efforts.
 Morris played with Box Hill for three years and won the best and fairest by a huge margin each season and must still be regarded as one of the very best players ever to represent the club.

 In 1956 Box Hill made its initial appearance in the VFA finals under captain-coach Col Austen.
 It defeated Brunswick in the first semi-final before losing to eventual premiers Williamstown in the preliminary final.
 Austen again guided the club into the finals in 1958, losing the first semi-final to Port Melbourne.

 After the high points of 1956 and 1958, during the ensuing seasons Box Hill's performances began to decline.
 In 1960 the VFA was a single division of seventeen teams and Box Hill finished tenth.
 When divisional football was introduced for the 1961 season Box Hill therefore became the final club admitted to the newly formed ten team first division.

 Box Hill finished last in the first division in 1961 and therefore became the first team to be relegated to the VFA second division.
 Divisional football was conducted in the VFA for 28 years from 1961 to 1988 and Box Hill played a total of 24 seasons in the second division (1962 to 1984, 1986).
 Only Northcote (25 seasons), Sunshine (25 seasons) and Mordialloc (withdrew 3 rounds into its 25th season) were in the lower division for a longer period of time.